-This Angel Food Pineapple Dump Cake just might be the easiest dessert ever.
-Dump Cake Recipes are my favorite and you'll definitely want to pin this one for the next time you are having a sweets emergency.
+This Angel Food Pineapple Dump Cake just might be the easiest 2-ingredient dessert ever.
+Dump Cake recipes are my favorite and you’ll definitely want to pin this easy pineapple cake for the next time you are having a sweets emergency.

 There are nights when I really want to eat something sweet and cake-y but I don't want to do hardly any work.
 This angel food cake mix and pineapple dump cake is the perfect recipe for that!